opnsense/docs/source/manual/monit.rst

 Monit
 =====

 OPNsense uses Monit for monitoring services.
-Monit has quite extensive monitoring capatibilities, which can make the settings panel look a bit daunting at first.
+Monit has quite extensive monitoring capatibilities, which is why the configuration options are extensive as well.
 This guide will do a quick walk through the setup, with the configuration options explained in more detail afterwards, along with some caveats.

 ------------
 Global setup
 ------------

+Navigate to **Services->Monit->Settings**.
 On the “General Settings” tab, turn on Monit and fill in the details of your SMTP server.
 Save the changes.
-Then, navigate to the Alert settings and add one for your e-mail address.
+Then, navigate to the “Alert settings” and add one for your e-mail address.
 If your mail server requires the “From” field to be properly set, enter ``From: sender@example.com`` in the “Mail format” field.
 Save the alert and apply the changes.

 ---------------